 Here are some simple guidelines on how to improve the product photos you take on your phone:

 Know your device

-The first step in shooting professional photos is knowing your device inside and out, your smartphone included.
+The first step to shooting professional photos is knowing your device inside and out, your smartphone included.
 Learn everything you can about the internal camera and how much you can control out of the box.
-Many smartphones come equipped with several manual settings, including exposure controls, white balance and post processing.
+Many smartphones come equipped with several manual settings, including exposure controls, white balance, and post processing.
 Take the time to understand how to use each of these tools to enhance your images.
-If you use a smartphone that doesn’t include these features, consider adding an application like Camera+, Camera ZOOM FX or VSCOCam.
+If you use a smartphone that doesn’t include these features, consider adding an application like Camera+, Camera ZOOM FX, or VSCOCam.
 These tools provide helpful manual controls, include editing and sharing capabilities, and are used by many professional photographers.

 Know the basics of manual mode